alexeysas/drl-continuous-control/Report.md

 Relu is used as activation function and dropout as regularization technique.
 Also batch normalization is used for Actor network to imporve convergence.

-### Training [TODO]
+### Training

-Network was trained on the [TODO] iterations.
+Network was trained and environment was solved in 177 episodes.
 And result can be seen on the diagram below.

 ![results][image10]

-As you can see environment was solved around [TODO] episodes.
-And maximum average score over 100 episodes is [TODO].
+Maximum average score over 100 episodes is 30.594.
 Which is pretty good result.

-[TODO] The parameters are below works well.
-Tring to tune them does not affect learning in a better way.
-Moreover, some results slightly different from the results from the paper.
-For example, trying to reduce frequency it which target network weights are updated from learning network leads to noticeable worse training process.
+PParameters below works well for training.
+Changes of most of them do not affect training process in a great way.
+However, during tons of experiments, I come up with two key components which reduces training time dramatically:
+- Adding batch normalization layer to the critic network to the first layer reduced convergence time from 300 – 400 episodes to 170- 200 episodes with all other parameters fixed
+- Increase in memory buffer makes training process smoother and less volatile

 ```python